 This class is required of Black Studies majors.
 It is open to non-majors with the consent of the instructor.
 Although BLST 111 and 200 are not required for admission, preference will go to those who have taken one or both of these courses.

 Limited to 20 students.
 Spring semester.
-Professor Hicks.2016-17: Offered in Spring 2017
+Professor Cobham-Sander and Professor Hill.2017-18: Offered in Spring 2018

-(Offered as HIST 350 [AF/LA/c] and BLST 309 [CLA/D]) One of the longest and largest migrations in world history was between Western Africa and Brazil; over the course of four centuries the slave trade displaced nearly six million Africans to the then-Portuguese colony.
+(Offered as HIST 350 [AF/LA/TECP] and BLST 309 [CLA/D]) One of the longest and largest migrations in world history was between Western Africa and Brazil; over the course of four centuries the slave trade displaced nearly six million Africans to the then-Portuguese colony.
 In this course, students will explore the material, cultural, intellectual, linguistic and economic exchanges that defined the relationship between Western Africa and Brazil from 1500 to the present.
 Through this history, students will consider how this unique connection spurred new forms of transatlantic consciousness and identity in Brazilian society.
 Our examination of the linked histories of Africa and Brazil will allow us to probe a number of questions: How does this history help us understand Brazil’s emergence as the world’s first self-described “racial democracy”?
 Who decides what is “modern”?
 How is race related to ideas of civilization, order and progress?
 What does “authenticity” mean?
 Does understanding black history outside of the United States challenge our ideas of how racial identities are created, experienced and maintained?
 And finally, is black consciousness universal?
-Two class meetings per week.Limited to 20 students.
-Spring semester.
-Professor Hicks.2016-17: Offered in Spring 2017
+Two class meetings per week.

-(Offered as BLST 313 [A] and ARHA 138.)
-In the traditionally non-literate societies of Africa, verbal and visual arts constitute two systems of communication.
+(Offered as BLST 313 [A] and ARHA 138) In the traditionally non-literate societies of Africa, verbal and visual arts constitute two systems of communication.
 The performance of verbal art and the display of visual art are governed by social and cultural rules.
 We will examine the epistemological process of understanding cultural symbols, of visualizing narratives, or proverbs, and of verbalizing sculptures or designs.
 Focusing on the Yoruba people of West Africa, the course will attempt to interpret the language of their verbal and visual arts and their interrelations in terms of cultural cosmologies, artistic performances, and historical changes in perception and meaning.
 We will explore new perspectives in the critical analysis of African verbal and visual arts, and their interdependence as they support each other through mutual references and allusions.

-(Offered as BLST 315 [A] and ARHA 353.)
-Through a contrastive analysis of the religious and artistic modes of expression in three West African societies--the Asanti of the Guinea Coast, and the Yoruba and Igbo peoples of Nigeria--the course will explore the nature and logic of symbols in an African cultural context.
+(Offered as BLST 315 [A] and ARHA 353) Through a contrastive analysis of the religious and artistic modes of expression in three West African societies--the Asanti of the Guinea Coast, and the Yoruba and Igbo peoples of Nigeria--the course will explore the nature and logic of symbols in an African cultural context.
 We shall address the problem of cultural symbols in terms of African conceptions of performance and the creative play of the imagination in ritual acts, masked festivals, music, dance, oral histories, and the visual arts as they provide the means through which cultural heritage and identity are transmitted and preserved, while, at the same time, being the means for innovative responses to changing social circumstances.

 Spring semester.
 Professor Abiodun.

-2016-17: Offered in Spring 2017
+2017-18: Offered in Spring 2018